paoloff/STAT542-Statistical-Learning/README.md

 # I. Introduction

-In this project, we predicted the price of houses in Ames from a large dataset categorized by location, size, year built, etc.
+In this project, we predicted the $\alpha$ price of houses in Ames from a large dataset categorized by location, size, year built, etc.

     - We utilized Linear Regression (LR) and Regression Tree (RT) models for prediction and refined each model with different regularization and feature engineering steps.